 By the way, I forgot to mention—On Monday, as the hearing was taking place, as if that wasn’t dramatic enough, Facebook went dark for a long, long six hours.
 Went wonky first, then just disappeared.
 Was it on purpose, to show how necessary the Facebook presence really is?
 Was it an accident?
 Were they hacked?
-We would know the reason why if Facebook wasn’t so secretive.
-We still don’t know for sure.
+We might know the reason why if Facebook weren’t so secretive.

 But there’s that thing about Facebook and what it means to ordinary citizens: it’s a lifeline for many, a social outlet, the closest thing to a community many people have available to them.
 It’s a great way to keep in touch with family and friends, as we all found during the COVID shutdown.